- We made a website to share the MaGE peer mentor training curriculum materials!

-- Nichola Lubold is presenting our paper on Voice-Adaptation and Social Dialogue with a Robotic Learning Companion at HRI 2016
+- Nichola Lubold presented our paper on Voice-Adaptation and Social Dialogue with a Robotic Learning Companion at HRI 2016

 CS 201 Advanced Object-Oriented Programming